fmuecke/Ipponboard/doc/manual-en.md

 - excellent readability
 - easy handling
 - uncomplicated use

 The program is basically operated from a PC (laptop) and controlled with mouse or gamepad.
 Ipponboard manages two displays, an external one for the the fighters/supervisors/audience and one for the timekeepers.
-The display of the timekeeper is mirrored, so that it can be better assigned to the fighters. to the fighters.
+The display of the timekeeper is mirrored, so that it can be better assigned to the fighters.

 ## Displays